Solano Park General Information

 Maintenance, repairs, and pest control are provided by qualified UC Davis Student Housing staff; periodically, maintenance inspections or major projects to benefit the community may be scheduled.
 Household garbage and recyclables should be deposited in large dumpsters located on the periphery of each complex; for health and safety reasons, garbage may not be allowed to accumulate in apartments, hallways, or walkways.
 Limited storage is available by arrangement with your area park office.

-All apartments in The Parks at UC Davis are part of the ResNet Internet and cable service.
-Internet access from apartments is on a dedicated high-speed network.
-There is one active data port in each apartment, but one bedroom apartments have a one additional inactive port, while two-bedroom apartments have two additional inactive ports; residents may have port activity switched for a one-time fee or an additional port activated for a one-time activation fee.
+High speed Internet service is provided in every Solano Park apartment.
+There is one active data port in each apartment.
+Additionally, one bedroom apartments have a one additional inactive port, and two-bedroom apartments have two additional inactive ports; residents may have additional ports activity switched for a one-time fee or an additional port activated for a one-time activation fee.

 Television and Online Movies